 Income Taxes - The Trust is exempt from federal income taxes under Section 501(c)(28) of the Internal Revenue Code of 1986 and from state and local taxes pursuant to Section 231(n)(j)(6) of the Railroad Retirement Act of 1974.
 As such, no provision for income taxes is included in the financial statements.
-The Trust is subject to unrelated business income tax, in connection with certain of its limited partnership and commingled fund interests.
-For the fiscal year ended September 30, 2018, the Trust had no unrelated business income tax expense.
+The Trust is subject to unrelated business income tax ("UBIT"), in connection with certain of its limited partnership and commingled fund interests.
+The Trust incurred \$439 thousand of UBIT expense during the fiscal year ended September 30, 2020.